-1. As required by NRS 213.1085, the Board will send notice of pending parole consideration to all law enforcement agencies in this State and to other persons whom the Executive Secretary deems appropriate, at least 30 days before any scheduled action by the Board.
+1. As required by NRS 213.1085, the Board will send notice of pending parole consideration to all Nevada judges, district attorneys, law enforcement agencies and victims of record 30 days in advance of such action.

-Mandatory Parole Release (NRS 213.1215):

-(Revised/Approved June 20, 2023)
+MANDATORY PAROLE RELEASE (NRS 213.1215): (Revised/Approved March 31, 2021)

 - 1. The Board does not determine who is eligible for a mandatory release hearing (MPR) but will take the appropriate action based on the eligibility list and other information provided each month by the NDOC. - 2.
 Inmates with sentences of three or more years, excluding life sentences, are subject to MPR consideration which mandates the release of the inmate unless they: - a.
 Have a consecutive Nevada sentence, or - b.
 Have been released on parole previously for that sentence, or - c.
-Are considered by the Board to be a danger to public safety if released on parole. - 3.
-As is the case with discretionary parole grants, MPR grants to inmates with active holds can only be to the hold. - 4.
+Are considered by the Board to be a danger to public safety if released on parole.

+- 3. As is the case with discretionary parole grants, MPR grants to inmates with active holds can only be to the hold. - 4.
 If an inmate is eligible for release under MPR within 150 days of the date of the hearing, the inmate shall be considered for release under MPR.
 However, if the panel determines that release under MPR may be appropriate, the panel may recommend an earlier release under discretionary parole, if appropriate. - 5.
 In accordance with NRS 213.1215(2), if an inmate serving a sentence of life with the possibility of parole was under the age of 16 when the crime was committed, the Board must grant parole to the community if the inmate: - a.
 Has served the minimum term imposed by the judge, and - b.
 Has completed a program of general education or an industrial or vocational program, and - c.
 Has not been identified by the NDOC as a member of a security threat group, and - d.
-Has not committed a major disciplinary or has been housed in disciplinary housing within the last 24 months.
+Has not committed a major disciplinary or has been housed in Disciplinary Segregation within the last 24 months.